 Another issue we have with the Jet Ski models is that their maintenance fees are high, and the cost of their parts is 30% more expensive than other brands.
 Upon more research about other owners’ experiences, we’ve also found that the Kawasaki Jet Ski’s best condition only lasts for two years.
 After that, the unit will have to be repaired and maintained now and then.

 Don’t even get us started on the features.
-We know that Kawasaki started as manufacturers of motorcycles and dust bikes, but really, it wouldn’t hurt them to put some modern features in their starter jet ski so people could have something to play with, like a small LCD screen for instance.
+We know that Kawasaki started as a manufacturer of motorcycles and dust bikes, but really, it wouldn’t hurt them to put some modern features in their starter jet ski so people could have something to play with, like a small LCD screen for instance.

 If Jet Ski is for speed, then Sea-Doo’s for quality workmanship and innovative features.

 Looking back, Sea-Doo didn’t always find success with their vessels.
-For 20 years, they disappeared in the global market, and in 1989, came back stronger than ever with their redeeming model — the Sea-Doo XP.
+For 20 years, they disappeared from the global market, and in 1989, came back stronger than ever with their redeeming model — the Sea-Doo XP.
 This model helped them re-establish their brand in the industry, and from 1989 to 2003, it dominated the market and became widely known as the ‘Watercraft of the Century’.

 Combine Kawasaki Jet Ski’s performance and Yamaha Waverunner’s sit-down style and you get the Sea-Doo — a revolutionary PWC that combines performance and modern technology.
 With a wide range of models and series from different categories, Sea-Doo can cater to your preferences, whether you’re a beginner or an advanced rider.